Roronoa Zoro: Personality

-Despite his stern personality, Zoro had a strong sense of loyalty and mutual respect towards his crewmates when accomplishing their dreams.
-After his humiliating loss to Dracule Mihawk, Zoro pledged his loyalty to Luffy as his captain, vowing that he will never lose again.
-As Luffy's first mate, Zoro often reminds others of the harsh reality of a sudden situation, which shocks some other crew members, although they usually decide he is right.
-Zoro insisted that Usopp apologize to his crewmates before he returned to the Straw Hats from an internal conflict he caused, displaying emotional maturity.
-Zoro has stated that he does not pray to any god, does not care one way or the other, and has never believed in anything except himself, and for him, only one man is above him (his captain, Luffy).
-He has also stated that he would follow Luffy till the end of his journey - becoming the King of the Pirates - but Luffy should not come between him and his dream either - becoming the world's strongest swordsman and surpassing Dracule Mihawk in the process.
-Zoro knows he still has much untapped potential and is constantly seen training and improving his fighting skills.
-He adheres to a sword master's code of honor and never brags or lies about his abilities, and outright admitting a weakness, even to an enemy.
-He never tries to escape from a fight or use trickery to win, believing that doing so is cowardly and scorning anyone who uses such tactics.
+Despite his stern personality, Zoro has a strong sense of loyalty and mutual respect for his crewmates and their pursuit of their dreams.
+After his humiliating loss to Dracule Mihawk, Zoro pledged his loyalty to Luffy as his captain, vowing that he would never lose again.
+Zoro often reminds others of the harsh reality of a situation, which sometimes appears too harsh for less emotionally mature members of the crew, although they usually admit he is right in the end.
+Zoro insisted that Usopp apologize to his crewmates before returning to the Straw Hats from an internal conflict, displaying emotional maturity.

+Zoro has stated that he does not pray to any god, does not care one way or the other, and has never believed in anything except himself; he believes that only one man is above him: his captain, Luffy.
+He has also stated that he would follow Luffy till the end of his journey—becoming the King of the Pirates—but that Luffy should not come between him and his dream of becoming the world's strongest swordsman and surpassing Dracule Mihawk in the process.
+Zoro knows that he still has much untapped potential and is constantly seen training and improving his fighting skills.
+He adheres to a sword master's code of honor (bushido) and never brags about or lies about his abilities, sometimes openly admitting a weakness, even to an enemy.
+He never tries to escape from a fight or use trickery to win, believing that doing so is cowardly and scorning those who use such tactics.

 Haki

-He is proficient in Armament and Observation Haki and is one of the few known characters who possess Conqueror's Haki.
-During his battle against King, Zoro unlocks an advanced form of Conqueror Haki, which allows him to coat his swords with it, similar to Armament Haki, which could further enhance his attacks.
-Although it hasn't been confirmed, Zoro is heavily linked with conqueror Haki by the beast pirate captain himself after the wound he gave him.
-He also uses an advanced form of Armament Haki to shoot a short blast of Haki from a distance.
+Zoro is proficient in Armament and Observation Haki and is one of the few known characters who possesses Conqueror's Haki.
+During his battle against King, he unlocks an advanced form of Conqueror's Haki that allows him to coat his swords with it, similar to Armament Haki, further increasing the destructive potential of his attacks.
+This form of Haki is even less common and is limited to only a few individuals at the peak of the One Piece universe.
+He can also use an advanced form of Armament Haki to project his Haki from a distance (Emission).